Algo - Hearing Screening Test.

-Central line - An intravenous line that is threaded through a large vein until it reaches a position as close as possible to the heart.
+Central line - An intravenous tube that is threaded through a large vein until it reaches a position near the heart.

 Color - The look of the skin.
 Normal color of the mucous membranes (inner lips, tongue and gums) is pink.
 A pale, dusky (bluish pink) or blue color of the mucous membranes or a yellowish skin color may indicate medical problems.